Remi-Coulom/joedb/doc/source/concurrency.rst

 ``SSH_Robust_Connection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a wrapper around ``SSH_Connection`` that will try to reconnect whenever an exception is thrown.
+This is a wrapper around ``SSH_Connection`` that will automatically reconnect and try again after a short pause whenever an exception is thrown.
+This way, the connection can resist to unexpected network errors or mutex timeouts.
+It will keep trying forever and never fail.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^